Phoenix Performing Arts Programs

 This program assists students in fulfilling a performance or portfolio requirement for future admissions to a 4-year school.
 In addition to general education requirements, learners complete fine arts and theater courses.

-This 2-year school offers performing arts programs in music and theater.
+This two-year school offers performing arts programs in music and theater.
 Phoenix College has one of the oldest theater programs in the state, and some the associate's degrees are transferable to 4-year schools.

 Academic Certificate - Music